BUDAPEST – A FULL TRAVEL GUIDE!

 The Buda district

-Sandor Palace and the grounds surrounding it are lovely and if you’re lucky enough to arrive during the changing of the guards you are in for a real treat.
+Sandor Palace and the surrounding grounds are lovely, and if you’re lucky enough to arrive during the changing of the guards, you’re in for a real treat.

 Matthias Church